Master of all things email – ensuring accessibilityReading Time: 5 minutes

 More people than you imagine are color blind to specific colors, and there are several types of color blindness.
-It doesn’t always categorize as a disability, but it creates several limitations to those afflicted.
+It doesn’t always categorize as a disability, but it creates several limitations for those afflicted.

 When designing with this impairment in mind, it’s essential to concentrate not on the color of the text used, but instead, focus on the contrast to be enough that people with color blindness can distinguish the text from the background.
-A great tool to eliminate all question is the WebAIM color contrast checker.
+A great tool to eliminate all questions is the WebAIM color contrast checker.

 Another consideration is those readers that are subject to seizure.
 Animation can be a powerful attention commander when designing emails, we get that.
 Moving objects are usually received quite well.
-The dangerous animations are those with flickering, flashing and strobe-like animations can trigger those with seizure disorders.
+The dangerous animations are those with flickering, flashing and strobe-like animations that can trigger those with seizure disorders.
 If anything, avoid large images with bright flashes occurring more than three times per second.

 Think like a web designer